forklifters/mobile-ios-sdk-releases/README.md

 ## Appcues iOS SDK

 The Appcues iOS SDK allows iOS app developers to build, publish, and test onboarding flows, without submitting to the app store.
-The SDK is a dynamic framework that is compatible with Objective-C and Swift projects that target **iOS 9** and higher, **Xcode 10.1** and higher.
+The SDK is a framework that is compatible with Objective-C and Swift projects that target **iOS 9** and higher.

 In order to use Appcues you must register an account on https://beta.my.appcues.com/mobile, and install the SDK into your iOS app.
 You can then use the SDK in conjunction with the mobile web editor to set up flows that will be targeted to live users of your app.